How COVID-19 impacts the startups in India: Insights from the Indian entrepreneurs

 How are you managing your cybersecurity with remote working?

 2. Elemential: Elementialis a blockchain development platform to design, run and scale blockchain networks.
-We spoke to Raunaq Vaisoha, CEO and Co-Founder of Elemential, to learn about how his company has adapted to COVID-19 and the future challenges that Indian companies will have to face.
+We spoke to Raunaq Vaisoha, CEO and Co-Founder of Elemential.
+We wanted to learn about how his company has adapted to COVID-19 and the future challenges that Indian companies will have to face.

 How have you adapted your company to the coronavirus outbreak?

 3. Calamus: Calamusis the creators of the world’s safest and most advanced electric bike.
-We spoke to Huzaifa Hararwala, Co-Founder and CTO of Calamus, to learn about the effects of COVID-19 on his manufacturing and sales, and what his company’s response to the situation.
+We spoke to Huzaifa Hararwala, Co-Founder and CTO of Calamus.
+We discussed the effects of COVID-19 on his manufacturing and sales, and what his company’s response to the situation is.

-How do you think the COVID-19 is going to affect your company?
+How do you think COVID-19 is going to affect your company?

 How your company responds to the situation?